weka/terraform-azure-weka-essential/README.md

 # Azure-weka deployment Terraform package
 Essential weka deployment.
 <br>Creates vms and proximity placement group.
 Proximity placement group id can be passed and then it will not be created.
-<br>The deployment can use existing network or create vnet/subnets/security groups.
+<br>The deployment can use existing network or create vnet/subnet/security groups.
 - This deployment was created for essential weka deployment with minimum permissions.
 - This deployment doesn't support auto-scaling.
 - If you wish to review our full solution you can find it [here](https://github.com/weka/terraform-azure-weka)
 ## Weke deployment prerequisites:
 - vnet
-- subnets
+- subnet

 ## Resource group
 We have 2 variables that define resource group: